Growth Under Pressure

 Unclear decisions do

-This is a selection of inflection work where clarity changed direction.
+This is a selection of inflection work where clarity changed the direction of the business.

 Corporate Scale